andeh575/duvis/README.md

 only the last component shown except at the root, indented according to nesting depth, and sorted at each level by decreasing size, with ties broken alphabetically.

+## Dependencies

+In order to properly display any graphical portion of `duvis` it it necessary to install the following packages:

+1. GTK+-3.0: libgtk-3-dev
+2. Cairo: cairo2-dev

+GTK is the backend utilized by Cairo to draw all graphics.

 ## License